 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This online literature course explores the extraordinarily diverse world of writing about motherhood.
+This in-college literature course explores the extraordinarily diverse world of writing about motherhood.
 We’ll look at literary texts that have firmly rebuked any notions of motherhood as ‘merely’ domestic, and have instead made it the subject of serious literary writing, have explored major themes such as the body, trauma, gender, queerness, race and creativity, and have written diverse truths about the realities of motherhood.
-You’ll leave this course with an understanding of classic texts about motherhood by authors such as Toni Morrison and Adrienne Rich as well asmore recent texts by authors such as Rachel Cusk, Maggie Nelson and Ayò¿bámi Adébáyò¿.
+You’ll leave this course with an understanding of classic texts about motherhood by authors such as Adrienne Rich as well as more recent texts by authors such as Rachel Cusk, Maggie Nelson and Ayọ̀bámi Adébáyọ̀.

 What will we cover?

 We will look at a range of classic and contemporary literary texts, focusing on fiction and literary non-fiction, such as memoirs.
-We’ll read classic texts such as Adrienne Rich’s Of Woman Born and Toni Morrison’s Beloved alongside more recent texts from around the world that explore contemporary motherhood in all its complexity (by writers such as Rachel Cusk, Sheila Heti, Maggie Nelson, Ayò¿bámi Adébáyò¿ and Anne Enright).
-We’ll cover one text in detail each week, but will read a range of extracts from other texts alongside this, with the aim of giving you as rich a picture as possible of the many ways writers have written about motherhood.
-As well as building a picture of the diverse ways writers have depicted motherhood, and how this has changed over the last 50 years, we’ll explore how the texts navigate themes such as maternal ambivalence, the body, trauma and mental health, gender and sexuality, feminism and patriarchy, queerness, race, and creativity in relation to motherhood.
+We’ll read Adrienne Rich’s classic text Of Woman Born alongside more recent texts from around the world that explore contemporary motherhood in all its complexity (by writers such as Rachel Cusk, Sheila Heti, Maggie Nelson, Ayọ̀bámi Adébáyọ̀ and Anne Enright).
+Each week we’ll cover a text in detail or extracts from two texts, with the aim of giving you as rich a picture as possible of the many ways writers have written about motherhood.
+We’ll explore how the texts navigate themes such as maternal ambivalence, the body, trauma and mental health, gender and sexuality, feminism and patriarchy, queerness, race, and creativity in relation to motherhood.

 What level is the course and do I need any particular skills?

-This is a beginner level course and no prior experience or knowledge is required – just a willingness and ability to read the texts each week.
+This is an introductory level course and no prior experience or knowledge is required – just a willingness and ability to read the texts each week.

 How will I be taught, and will there be any work outside the class?